-- 8.45.
-Policy DM6 of the adopted SADMP seeks to conserve and enhance features of nature conservation value and retain, buffer or manage favourably such features. - 8.46.
+- 8.46.
+Policy DM6 of the adopted SADMP seeks to conserve and enhance features of nature conservation value and retain, buffer or manage favourably such features. - 8.47.
 An Ecology Report has been submitted to support the application.
 Leicestershire County Council (Ecology) has considered the application, and advises that although no habitats of importance were recorded on site and no evidence of protected species were found in the survey submitted, the existing building was assessed as having moderate bat roost potential and as such an internal inspection of the building is required.
-At the point of writing this report, an internal inspection has been carried out and the necessary reports compiled, an update by way of a late item will therefore be completed following further comments from Leicestershire County Council (ecology) on the submitted bat report. - 8.47.
+At the point of writing this report, an internal inspection has been carried out and the necessary reports compiled.
+An update by way of a late item will report the response from Leicestershire County Council (ecology) on the submitted bat report. - 8.48.
 Accordingly subject further information and consultation with Ecology, the proposed development is considered to comply with Policy DM6 of the SADMP.